fllsouto/dining_philosophers_actor_model/README.md

 ## About

 This software was developed as a final project for Computer Science  course at IME-USP.
-They consist in a study about concurrency, focused on Actor Model and It's implementation using Akka Framework, applied to Dinner Philosophers problem and its resource sharing competition.
+It consist in a study about concurrency, focused in Actor Model and It's implementation using Akka Framework, applied to Dinner Philosophers problem and its resource sharing competition.

 My personal page with my monography (in Brazilian Portuguese) can be [found here](https://www.linux.ime.usp.br/~fsouto/mac0499/).
 My personal contact is fllsouto@gmail.com or @soutofx on Twitter.